-For wood frame assemblies, the building envelope requirements of this chapter may be met by installing one of the prescriptive packages in Tables 6-1 to 6-6.
+For wood frame assemblies, the building envelope requirements of this chapter may be met by installing one of the prescriptive packages in Table 6-1 or 6-2.
 Installed components shall meet the requirements of Section 602.
 Compliance with nominal R-values shall be demonstrated for the thermal resistance of the added insulation in framing cavities and/or insulated sheathing only and shall not include the thermal transmittance of other building materials or air films, but shall permit interruption by occasional framing members.
-Other than wood frame assemblies with continuous insulation uninterrupted by framing shall also be allowed to comply with nominal R-values.
+Other than wood frame assemblies with continuous insulation uninterrupted by framing shall also be allowed to comply with nominal Rvalues.

 For metal assemblies, compliance shall be demonstrated in accordance with Chapter 4 or Chapter 5 based on the assemblies in Chapter 10.
-Compliance with nominal R-values is not allowed, unless the full nominal R-value of the insulation is installed either inside or outside of the framing and is uninterrupted by framing.
+Compliance with nominal R-values is not allowed, unless the full nominal Rvalue of the insulation is installed either inside or outside of the framing and is uninterrupted by framing.